 Can I secure a spot for myself and my roommate during the selection process if I have an earlier time slot than my roommate?

 Yes.
 Students can secure a spot for themselves and their requested roommates if they have an earlier time and there is still space available.
 Housing selection is live, however, so taking too much time to secure a space during your time slot could jeopardize your spot as well as your roommate's.
 Make sure to have everything planned and ready to go before you log on to select a bed space.

 I am graduating in December and want to live on campus for the fall semester, but I only see a "spring only" option aside from the full academic year option.
 Is there a "fall only" option?

-If you are graduating in December and want to select a bed space for the fall semester only, you may select the entire academic year option.
+If you are graduating in December and want to select a bed space for the fall semester only, you will have to select the entire academic year option.
 During mid-fall semester, you will need to cancel your housing application.
 More information will be provided to students regarding how to cancel.
 The cancellation fee will not be applied to those graduating in December.

 Will I be charged the cancellation fee if I cancel my room assignment later on?

-If, after selecting a bed space, you cancel your application after April 11, 2018 at 5:00 p.m., you will be charged the cancellation fee.
-Please note that room selection ends on April 6, 2018, so this gives students some time to decide if they want to keep their room selections or not.
+If, after selecting a bed space, you cancel your application after May 7, 2021 at 12:00 p.m., you will be charged the cancellation fee.
+Please note that room selection is scheduled to end on April 30, 2021, so this gives students some time to decide if they want to keep their room selections or not (students will be given a grace period to cancel their housing selection after the room selection process ends).
 Please also note that students do not have to pay the fee if they take a leave of absence or withdraw from the university.

 Do I have to pay a deposit fee?